GuqiaoLiang/HackNotts/README.md

 # 👻 Triquetra: The Halloween Mystery

-A mysterious Halloween night…
 An ancient **Triquetra** symbol glowing faintly…
-And a traveler lost between **time and reality**.
+And a traveler lost between **time and reality...**

-This Godot 4.x project brings you on a story-driven journey across timelines —
-where puzzles, ghosts, and fate intertwine.
+Being drawn to medival times, can you return to the present?

 ---